Updated to reflect GSA changes to solicitation draft on November 7, 2025

 With all the recent changes to procurement, it was only a matter of time before another Multiple Award Schedule (MAS) Solicitation Refresh came out.
 GSA recently announced Refresh #30, which is anticipated to be released sometime in November 2025 accompanied by a Mass Modification.
 This Refresh mostly covers Solicitation-wide updates related to the Revolutionary Federal Acquisition Regulation (FAR) Overhaul, or RFO.
 Here’s everything you need to know about this Refresh and what it means for your GSA Schedule contract.

-Refresh #30 includes a laundry list of clauses to be added, replaced, or removed in the Solicitation to align with deviations in the FAR and General Services Administration Regulation (GSAR).
+Refresh #30 includes a laundry list of clauses to be updated, added, replaced, or removed in the Solicitation to align with deviations in the FAR and General Services Administration Regulation (GSAR).
 These are all a result of the RFO.
+We’ll highlight a few below, but the full list can be found in GSA’s interact post.

-An example of deviations to be added (and replace the original version of these clauses, which will be removed):
+An example of deviations to be ADDED (and REPLACE the original version of these clauses, which will be removed):

-Deviations to be newly added to the Solicitation are:
+Deviations to be newly ADDED to the Solicitation are:

 Since this list was only five deviations long, we included all of the newly added clauses to the Solicitation.

-A sample of clauses that will be deleted from the Solicitation include:
+A sample of clauses that will be DELETED from the Solicitation include:

 The next update in MAS Solicitation Refresh #30 is adding a statement to direct GSA Schedule contractors to GSA.gov for more information on ordering procedures.
 The note reads: